How to Find the Best Baby Bottle Brushes To Keep Your Baby's Bottles Squeaky Clean (2018 Reviews)

-Now that you know about the importance of thoroughly cleaning your baby's bottle, and what to look for --
+Now that you know about the importance of thoroughly cleaning your baby’s bottle, and what to look for when buying a brush —

-Here are my 5 favorite baby bottle brushes in 2017:
+Here are our 5 favorite products in 2018:

 This brush has every feature that’s important in a bottle brush.
 The brush head has two different kinds of bristles to cover you whether you need gentle cleaning or something that will scrub away layers of film.